Charlej21/UCSD-spark-DSE230x/README.md

    * Lazy Evaluation - Instead of mapping all data, then reducing all of it (which goes through data twice)
    * Map first value, reduce it , map second value, reduce it and update the result, ...
    * When same RDD is needed for different computations use .cache() after .map()
+   * This is in contrast to lazy eval.
+Spark usually doesn't cache but uses pipelined eval (lazy).
    ---
    * Partitioning used to dedicate workers to parts of RDD.
    * glom() can be used to investigate each partition.
    ---